alphagov/govuk-kubernetes-cluster-user-docs/README.md

 To make changes to the documentation for the Tech Docs Template website, edit files in the `source` folder of this repository.

-You can add content by editing the `.html.md.erb` files.
+You can add content by editing the `.html.md` files.
 These files support content in:

 - Markdown
 - HTML
-- Ruby

-👉 You can use Markdown and HTML to [generate different content types][example-content] and [Ruby partials to manage content][partials].
+👉 You can use Markdown and HTML to [generate different content types][example-content].

 👉 Learn more about [producing more complex page structures][multipage] for your website.